K33TY/Jif-Sif-to-Fabric/Docs/Log.md

 **Possible extensions**
   + Considering allowing there to be an acceptance/declination of event option and a way to leave an event?
   + Do we want events ordered by time, and also do we want an expanded view for days?
+  + Allow creators of events to transfer ownership of event to others

 **Things to figure out**
   + How does the date utility work in this scenario?